Ancient and Honorable Artillery Company of Massachusetts: History

 Among the charter members was Nicholas Upsall, who later forsook his membership to join the Quakers.
 Since that time, the company has continued to hold their annual elections on the Boston Common on the first Monday in June by casting their votes on a drum head.
 Company membership has long been considered a distinction among the New England gentry in a similar manner to which regimental membership conferred distinction on the sons of the English gentry.
 The Honourable Artillery Company of London and the Ancient and Honorable Artillery Company of Massachusetts acknowledge and celebrate their common historical roots.

 Since 1746, the headquarters of the company has been located in Faneuil Hall.
 In this armory, the company maintains a military museum with free admission and library containing relics from every war the United States has fought since its settlement.
 The armory is open to the public daily.

 Prior to 1913, the Company served as the de facto officer school for the Massachusetts Militia.
 (Although not all officers in the Massachusetts Militia were selected from members of the company.)
 In 1913, the Massachusetts Militia established the Training School for officer training.
 This school was later renamed the Massachusetts Military Academy and is today designated the 101st Regiment — Regional Training Institute (RTI).

 The company reenacts the election of officers every 1st Monday in June (June Day Parade).
 A parade consisting of the AHAC, Massachusetts National Guard (MANG), members of the USS Constitution, Washington Light Infantry (South Carolina), and other historic military groups from across New England participate in the parade from Faneuil Hall to Boston Common.
 On occasion, members of the Honorable Artillery Company of London participate.
 A representative of the Swiss Guard may also be in attendance.
-Upon the arrival of the Governor of the State of Massachusetts, the MANG will fire a cannon volley.
+Upon the arrival of the Governor of the Commonwealth of Massachusetts, the MANG will fire a cannon volley.
 During the reenactment ceremony, the Governor will accept resignations of the Captain Commanding, and 1st and 2nd Lieutenants.
 New commissions will be issued by the Governor.